Guide to ISO 20607: Instruction Handbooks for Machinery

 Section 1.7.4 does not specify the form of the instructions.
 It is generally agreed that all health and safety related instructions must be supplied in paper form, since it cannot be assumed that the user has access to the means of reading instructions supplied in electronic form or made available on an Internet site.
 However, it is often useful for the instructions to be made available in electronic form and on the Internet as well as in paper form, since this enables the user to download the electronic file if he so wishes and to recover the instructions if the paper copy has been lost.
 This practice also facilitates the updating of the instructions when this is necessary.

-Although the Guide is not legally binding, it has always been generally agreed that user instructions should be provided in paper form, at least the health and safety related information.
+Although the Guide is not legally binding, it has always been generally agreed that user instructions should be provided in paper form, at least the health and safety related information (see also this article).

 Section 7 of the standard states that the instruction handbook must be provided as agreed with the customer, taking into account local legislation of the country where the machinery is placed on the market and/or put into service for the first time.